-Term Topic Approximate Duration Outline 1 Engineering Fundamentals 40 hours This module develops an understanding of the basic principles associated with engineering.
+Term Торіс Approximate Duration Outline 1 Engineering Fundamentals 40 hours This module develops an understanding of the basic principles associated with engineering.
 Examples can be used to explain these principles without this knowledge being applied to a specific component, product or system.
 Select one or more products as an introduction to engineering applications.
 Some products include: kettles, washing machines, toasters, portable power tools, irons, vacuum cleaners, wheelbarrows, sprinklers, garden implements, garden mulchers, lawnmowers and motor vehicles.
 Products Chosen: Washing Machines, Lawn Mower and Motor Vehicles 2 Braking Systems 40 hours Select one or more products related to braking systems as an introduction to engineering applications.
 Some examples include: the band brake, drum brake, disc brake, anti-lock braking systems (ABS) and regenerative braking systems, as well as the automotive handbrake.
 3 Biomedical Engineering 40 hours This module will provide an introduction to the study of engineering focus modules.
 One or more examples of biomedical engineering must be used to develop an understanding of the scope and nature of this profession.
 Some examples include: artificial joints, surgical equipment, artificial limbs, the bionic ear and artificial hearts.

-YEAR 11 ASSESSMENT SCHEDULE: 2025 SUBJECT: English (Advanced) 2 Unit
+YEAR 11 ASSESSMENT SCHEDULE: 2025 SUBJECT: English (Advanced)

 Type of Task and Description Skills Content Overall Weighting Outcomes Due Date 1.
-Common Module: Reading to Write 15% 15% 30% EA11-2 Term 1 Imaginative (20%), Multimodal Presentation (10%) EA11-3 Week 10 In class, students will complete an imaginative composition in response to an instruction and/or EA11-5 stimulus.
-This may be in one or two parts.
-This could require students to explain their creative EA11-7 choices in the imaginative composition.
-EA11-9 Students submit and deliver an informative multimodal presentation.
-2. Narratives That Shape Our World: Viewing and Representing 15% 15% 30% EA11-3 Term 2 This task is a test.
+Common Module: Reading to Write 15% 15% 30% EA11-2 Term 1 Imaginative (20%), Multimodal Presentation (10%) EA11-3 Week 10 Students submit an imaginative composition and deliver a presentation in which they reflect on EA11-5 the creative process.
+EA11-7 EA11-9 2.
+Narratives That Shape Our World: Viewing and Representing 15% 15% 30% EA11-3 Term 2 This task is a test.
 (30%) EA11-6 Week 10 Students view an excerpt from the prescribed film text and compose an extended response to a EA11-7 question provided on the day.
 They will compare the impact of context on the transformation of EA11-8 a Shakespearean text into a modern film version.
-3. Yearly Examination in Three Sections: 20% 20% 40% EA11- 1 Term 3 Reading Task - Short answer responses to unseen texts (10%) ТО Weeks 8-9 Writing Task - extended response inspired by Reading to Write texts (10%) EA11-9 Module B - extended response to an unseen question analysing the poetry of Gwen Harwood or Judith Wright.
-(20%) 50% 50% 100%
+3. Yearly Examination in Three Sections: 20% 20% 40% EA11- 1 Term 3 Reading Task - Short answer responses to unseen texts (10%) то Weeks 8-9 Writing Task - extended response inspired by Reading to Write texts (10%) EA11-9 Module B - extended response to an unseen question analysing the poetry of Gwen Harwood or Judith Wright.
+(20%) E0% 50% 100% 50% 50% 100%